Tag Archives: Arduino

 In this lesson we explore how to add a tilt cutoff to our DC motor project.
 In many cases, you may want to automatically turn your motors off in the case where your project or robot tips over.
 The tilt switch is a simple way to do this.
 The video below takes you through the process step-by-step.

 If you need help hooking the circuit up, the diagram below shows you a schematic of what we are working with.
-All these components are part of our ELEGOO Super Starter Kit.
+An official Arduino Uno R3 is available HERE.
+In this new series of lessons, I will be using the sensor and other components found in this KIT.

 DC Motor Controller